MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/get-vm-properties-activity.md

 ms.tgt_pltfrm: na
 ms.topic: article
 ms.assetid: c10df30c-2768-4407-9599-77eb0e1c7d42
-author: PriskeyJeronika-MS
+author: jyothisuri
-ms.author: v-gjeronika
-manager: jsuri
+ms.author: jsuri
 ms.date: 04/15/2025
 ---

 # Get VM Properties Activity

-In this article, you'll find the information about Get VM Properties activity that is used in a runbook to retrieve the virtual hardware information about a virtual machine in the VMware vSphere inventory.
+The Get VM Properties activity is used in a runbook to retrieve the virtual hardware information about a virtual machine in the VMware vSphere inventory.
 This, for example, enables the runbook to retrieve the information of the virtual machine and populate it into a CMDB.

 The following tables list the required and optional properties and published data for this activity.